Quotation tracing. It’s almost as exhilarating as tracing a river.

 At the time that he spoke at the Quito conference, Ward was serving as dean of International Studies, Mission, and Education at Trinity Evangelical Divinity School.
 Before that, he spent 30 years at Michigan State University, teaching in the areas of education and curriculum research, and taking a leading role in the field of theological education.

 While at Michigan State, Ward was a colleague of Ruth Hill Useem, the sociologist and anthropologist who coined the term Third Culture Kid.
-Ward describes Hill Useem’s technical usage of TCK as the
+Ward describes Useem’s technical usage of TCK as being in the context of

 cultural variables that are not definable in terms of ours and theirs.
 She was talking about the dynamic of that which is different because people from outside settings residing in an inside setting do not take their primary identities ultimately from either, but they take it from the commonness that they have with others who are doing the same thing.